alexlukeneumann/genetic-rockets/README.md

 # Genetic Rockets
 Genetic Rockets is a simple demonstration which applies the theory of genetic algorithms; solving a problem through the process of natural selection.
-This repository contains a web application that models a simple rocket whose it is to reach the circular target which is blocked by a wall.
+This repository contains a web application that models a simple rocket whose goal it is, is to reach the circular target which is blocked by a wall.

 This web application was written using: